 Just to the south of the gravel track is a piece of stone wall rising to at most five feet in height.
 If you look more closely, this forms part of the north gable end of a small rectangular building, whose outline can be traced on the ground.

 Welcome to Tigh nan Saighdearan, which translates as "The Soldiers' House" and is sometimes also known as The Old Barracks or Strathan Barracks.
 If something is described on a map as a "barracks" it gives rise to certain expectations which, frankly, are not completely delivered by Tigh nan Saighdearan.
 At best this must have been an outpost capable of providing limited accommodation and even more limited security for a small number of government troops.

-Either way the location is an impressive one as it guards an extremely important east-west route across the Western Highlands.
+There is no question that the location is an impressive one.
+It was also a strategically important one, as it guarded a significant east-west route across the Western Highlands.
 If you head along Glen Pean, slightly south of west from here, it brings you to the eastern end of Loch Morar and the far end of what is now known as the Road to the Isles.
 If you head slightly north of west from here you follow Glen Dessary to the eastern end of the sea loch Loch Nevis, which gives access to Knoydart and beyond it to Skye.

 Visitor InformationView Location on Map

 Grid Ref: NM 982 914